 This past weekend our family took a quick weekend road trip.
 We traveled through 6 states, drove over 1500 miles and were home in 4 days.
 It was a great trip of making memories and experiencing parts of our country that the kids had never seen.
 One of our stops was in downtown Philadelphia where we spent 24 hours.
 There was so much to see and experience in downtown Philly that we could have stayed a week to see it all.
-Here’s a few things to know about visiting Independence National Park before you make your next trip.
+Here are a few things to know about visiting Independence National Park before you make your next trip.

 Visiting Independence National Park